In today’s post, I am going to share a secret that I don’t give out lightly.

 Does The Joint Compound Hold Up Over Time?

 Yes, it does.

 After you send off the excess compound, you’ll see that the joint compound that is left behind is minimal.
 It is just in little lines in the grain of the oak cabinets.

 After the grain is filled and sanded, it is then covered with primer and two topcoats of enamel (at a minimum).
 Enamel is basically incredibly hard paint.

-This means that the tiny bits of joint compound are sealed in using incredibly hard paint.
+This means that the tiny bits of joint compound is sealed in using incredibly hard paint.

 Think of it like this: